juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

                  small: [1]
                  new: [[2]]
                  append (small+extra) to new: [[2], [1, 2]]
          end of function, return smaller+new: [[], [1], [2], [1, 2]]

+Note that "next" call refers to the call that was made after this one but was actually completed before this one (look further up in the page for the result of the next call, as opposed to looking below)

 ```